 Lesson 5.
 Backup Your Data

 When it comes to minimizing risk, there is no better tried and true method than backing up your data!
-Between my time at Apple and at TSP, I’ve worked on countless cases of lost devices, hardware failures, accidentally deleted files, cats spilling water on laptops—all the things that cause people to lose access to their computer.
+Between my time at Apple and at TSP, I’ve worked on countless cases of lost devices, hardware failures, accidentally deleted files, cats spilling water on laptops.
+These are all the things that cause people to lose access to their computer.
 You need to have a strategy for getting back to work and your data.
-Use external hard drives, use a cloud backup (we use Crashplan, Backupify, or Backblaze), use redundant backups (more than one place), just use something, please.
+Use external hard drives.
+Utilize a cloud backup (we use Crashplan, Backupify, or Backblaze).
+Use redundant backups (more than one place), just use something, please.
 Back your data up.
 Data recovery is never fun and can be quite expensive.

 WeWork and co-working spaces have been called the companies that are transforming how work is being done.
 We’re not quite sure that they are that revolutionary, but one thing is certain: flexible working is here to stay.
-That means that a business may work one year in their own leased space, then the next in a co-working space, the next in a sub-lease, and the next all working from home.
+That means that a business may work one year in their own leased space.
+The next year in a co-working space, the next in a sub-lease, and the next all working from home.
 Flexibility is what really defines the new era of work.

 But when moving around, make sure that you take our tips for being smart about reducing your risks.
-In your own location or in a co-working space, contact TSP to do a free tech audit, and we can work with you to figure out what’s best for the security of your business.
+In your own location or in a co-working space, contact TSP to do a free tech audit.
+We can work with you to figure out what’s best for the security of your business.